beaker-project/beaker-project.org/dev/guide/getting-started.rst

-If you want to set up a complete Beaker testing environment (including a lab controller) with the ability to provision systems and run jobs, refer to the `Beaker in a box <../../in-a-box/>`_ quick start guide, or the more detailed `installation instructions <../../docs/admin-guide/installation.html>`_.
+If you want to set up a complete Beaker testing environment (including a lab controller) with the ability to provision systems and run jobs, refer to :ref:`virtual-fedora`, or the more detailed `installation instructions <../../docs/admin-guide/installation.html>`_.

 Running Lab Controller processes in a development environment is